 Thanks to the internet, reading doesn't just happen IRL — it's online, too!
 There are lots of resources you can use in your classroom to engage kids with different interests as they practice their reading comprehension.

 Prodigy English is a brand-new adventure that introduces kids to a world filled with adventures, wishes and more ways to love reading.

 Its game-based platform encourages students to answer curriculum-aligned reading and language questions to get more energy.
-Once players are energized, they can gather resources from an open world, craft items, earn coins and build their very own village!
+Once players are energized, they can gather resources from an ever-growing world, craft items, earn coins and build their very own village.

 As they play, you'll be able to track their progress and achievement.
-Sign up now for your chance to get a first look at Prodigy English, beginning January 2022.
-Spots are limited, so join the waitlist today!
+Sign up for a free teacher account today!

 4. Use visual aids

 To help students build a picture in their minds of what they’re reading, use visual aids and visualization techniques.

 Start by reading aloud and asking students to try and picture what’s happening in their heads.
 After, use writing prompts like:

 - What colors did you see the most?